 Our mission is simple.
-Art • Awareness · Cure
+Awareness • Research • Cure

-The Usher Syndrome Society (Arts for USH) is a non-profit that uses storytelling through the arts, educational events, and collaboration to raise public awareness and funds for research to find treatments and a cure for Usher syndrome (USH).
+The Usher Syndrome Society is a non-profit that uses storytelling through the arts, educational events, and collaboration to raise public awareness and funds for research to find treatments and a cure for Usher syndrome (USH).

-In 2012, two of co-founder Nancy Corderman’s children were diagnosed with a rare genetic disorder called Usher syndrome (USH); the most common genetic cause of combined deafness and blindness.
+In 2012, two of founder Nancy Corderman’s children were diagnosed with a rare genetic disorder called Usher syndrome (USH); the most common genetic cause of combined deafness and blindness.
 Two out of her four children are progressively losing both their eyesight and hearing.

-The Usher Syndrome Society has become a group of people with a common cause: to cure Usher syndrome.
-Some of us have Usher syndrome, some of us are parents of children with Usher syndrome, and some of us are friends that just want to help find a cure.
+The USH Society members are varied.
+Some have Usher syndrome, some are parents of children with Usher syndrome, and some are friends that just want to help.

 We are making a difference together!